Triple Win Property Management Blog | Second Nature

 • Storage areas: Organized, no damage

-• Smoke alarm/Carbon monoxide alarm: Up to code, batteries good, working order
+• Carbon monoxide detectors: Up to code, batteries good, working order

 Space for the inspector to make any additional comments or observations.